Decipher/mentions/README.txt

 Usage/Configuration
 -------------------

-Once installed, @username needs to be enabled on your desired content types, this can be done via the 'Input formats' configuration page. http://[www.yoursite.com/path/to/drupal]/admin/settings/filters
+Once installed, the Mentions filter needs to be enabled on your desired content types, this can be done via the Input formats configuration page. http://[www.yoursite.com/path/to/drupal]/admin/settings/filters